 Nelson Lakes National Park surrounds two lakes – Rotoiti and Rotoroa – fringed by sweet-smelling beech forest with a backdrop of greywacke mountains.
 Located at the northern end of the Southern Alps, and with a dramatic glacier-carved landscape, it’s an awe-inspiring place to get up on high.

-Part of the park, east of Lake Rotoiti, are classed as a ‘mainland island’ where a conservation scheme aims to eradicate introduced pests (possums, stoats), and regenerate native flora and fauna.
-It offers excellent tramping, including short walks, lake scenery and one or two sandflies… The park is flush with bird life, and is famous for brown-trout fishing.
+Part of the park, east of Lake Rotoiti, is classed as a ‘mainland island’ where a conservation scheme aims to eradicate introduced pests (rats, possums and stoats), and regenerate native flora and fauna.
+It offers excellent tramping, including short walks, lake scenery and one or two sandflies… The park is flush with bird life, and famous for brown-trout fishing.

 The human hub of the Nelson Lakes region is the small, low-key village of St Arnaud.